derek-cook/bitchat-platforms/README.md

 The purpose is to explore different ways of communicating over bluetooth in a decentralized, offline way.

 This is an ***experimental*** proof of concept.
 Feature parity with the mobile app is not 100%.
 Security may be flawed, and other features like encryption are not yet implemented.
-The following notes may have some incorrect assumptions
+The following notes may have some incorrect assumptions.

 ## Electron
 What works ✅
 * Can send messages to multiple nearby device running the bitchat iOS app without a connection prompt.

 What doesn't work yet ⚠️
 * Has to explicitly connect to a nearby device to listen and receive messages.
 * Direct messaging

 Considerations
 * The electron api allows you to connect to devices without a user prompt (like in the web app), so if you want that control you'll have to bring your own UI.
 * Uses the Web Bluetooth api.